Lyceum Theatre (Broadway): Other facilities

 Daniel Frohman's "penthouse", comprising his office and apartment, was on the south side of the theater building, facing 45th Street.
-It was not part of his original plans but became his primary residence, though he also had another residence in New York City.
+It was not part of his original plans but became his primary residence; he also had another residence in New York City.
 They were accessed by a stair and elevator from the lobby.
 Frohman's offices contained Chippendale furniture as well as a reproduction of playwright David Garrick's library.
 The adjacent rooms contained stenographers' offices and other rooms.
 A small window from his dining room's northern wall allowed Frohman to look at the performances in the auditorium.
 The window measured 18 in wide and was above the second balcony level.
 During the mid-1920s, The New York Times described Frohman's office as, "in a manner, the headquarters of the theatrical profession in the city".
 The office contained portraits of numerous oil paintings, drawings, photographs, and lithographs of show personalities.
 Frohman's office also had a phone line for contacting the stage manager directly.

 Frohman's offices were subsequently converted into the Shubert Archive, which contains the Shubert Organization's theatrical collection.
 The archive was organized in 1976 and opened at the Lyceum in 1986.
 Initially, it contained four million items from the Shuberts' history between 1900 and World War II, including 2,000 costume designs, 8,000 blueprints, and 12,000 manuscripts.
 There is also some space inside the mansard roof.
 Originally, this space included a large rehearsal room with its own stage, directly above the main auditorium.
-The room measured 80 ft long and 40 ft wide.
+The room measured 80 ft long and 40 ft wide, and it had a miniature stage.
+In the basement were storage rooms, where sets originally could be swapped onto the movable stage.

-The 46th Street annex housed the scene-painting studio, a carpenter shop, a costume department, and storage spaces, as well as dressing rooms.
+The 46th Street annex housed the scene-painting studio, a carpenter shop, a costume department, and storage spaces, along with dressing rooms.
 The scene-painting studio faced the street, with natural light coming from the north, and could be used to paint up to four backdrops at a time.
 This room measured 35 ft tall and 100 ft deep, with a full-height glass wall facing north and slots in the floors.
 The carpentry shop could accommodate 25 workers.
 The costume department was housed in a separate room that could fit 50 seamstresses and a varying number of cutters.
 The storage spaces included a full storage warehouse as well as rooms to store scenery.
 According to contemporary media, the dressing rooms could fit 200 people.
 Each dressing room had a bathroom, and there were large rooms for supernumerary actors as well.
 The old scenery rooms have also become part of the Shubert Archive and contain artifacts such as librettos, orchestrations, and cash books.